This homemade dill pickles recipe is easy to make and great as-is, but feel free to customize the “per jar” ingredients to your own tastes.

 Instructions

-- In another pot (NOT the canning pot!), combine vinegar, water, and salt.
-Bring to a boil, stirring well to dissolve the salt.
-As the brine heats up, measure your “per jar” ingredients into your sterilized jars.
-Arrange your prepared cucumbers into the jars, packing them tightly.
+- As the brine heats up, measure your “per jar” ingredients into your sterilized jars.
+Arrange your prepared cucumbers into the canning jars, packing them tightly.

-- Once brine comes to a boil, use a canning funnel to pour brine into prepared jars, leaving about ½″ head space.
-Wipe off the top edges of the jar with a clean, wet towel, top each with a new, sterilized lid, and carefully screw on a clean lid ring.
+- Before you add the lid to each jar, wipe the edge of top of the jar with a clean, wet towel to remove any brine.
+Top each with a new, sterilized lid, and carefully screw on a clean lid ring.
 I like to use a kitchen towel for this, the jars are HOT!
-Carefully place your jars of pickles into the boiling water pot, allow to process for 15 minutes.
-CAREFULLY remove them, allow to cool overnight.

 Notes